Zero-Tang/NoirVisor/README.md

 If there is already a hypervisor running in the system, make sure it supports native virtualization nesting.

 # Development Status
-Project NoirVisor has just launched.
+Project NoirVisor is now focused on developping hypervisor for AMD-V.
+Intel VT-x is not yet supported.

 # License
 All the codes with NoirVisor are licensed under MIT License.